Our Crayon Brands Test Will Convince You to Never Buy Crayola Crayons Again

 2. Cra-Z-Art crayons are literally Crayola crayons in a different box and I was just as disappointed with their performance.

 In fact, even almost all of the names were the exact same too!
-This leads me to ask, why on Earth we’ve all been paying nearly twice as much (if not more) for the Crayola crayon brand for all these years?! 🤔
+This leads me to ask, why on Earth we’ve all been paying more for the Crayola crayon brand for all these years?! 🤔

 The only thing setting Cra-Z-Art crayons apart from Crayola is that theirs proved to be more durable.
 While testing, four of my Crayola crayons broke way too easily, while all of my Cra-Z-Art crayons remained in one piece!

 All of that said, if my testing stopped here, I’d never buy Crayola again!
-Besides, for just 35¢ the price may just trump all the cons I found anyways.
+Besides, for just 40¢ the price may just trump all the cons I found anyway.

 PROS: